On the Variance, Admissibility, and Stability of Empirical Risk Minimization

-In particular, $ \sup_{\ft \in \cF}\E_{\vec X} V(\erm|\vec X) \lesssim \max\{\cI_{L}(n,\PP),\nms\}. $ \end{theorem} {Note that if $\cI_{L}(n,\PP) \lesssim \nms$ -- a very mild assumption -- then we obtain that the expected conditional variance is minimax optimal.
-We believe that it is impossible to bound the total variance via the lower isometry remainder alone.
-The intuition is $\erm$ only observes a given realization $\vec X$, and in general, the geometry of the function class ``looks different'' under different realizations (see the discussion in \S \ref{ss:ronT} for further details).}
+and in particular $ \sup_{\ft \in \cF}\E_{\vec X} V(\erm|\vec X) \lesssim \max\{\cI_{L}(n),\nms\}. $ \end{theorem} {Note that if $\cI_{L}(n) \lesssim \nms$ -- a relatively mild assumption -- then we obtain that the expected conditional variance is minimax optimal.
+However, we believe that it is impossible to bound the total variance via the lower isometry remainder alone.
+Intuitively, $\erm$ only observes a given realization $\vec X$, and in general, the geometry of $\cF$ may ``look different'' under different realizations if $\cI_L(n)$ is large, see \S \ref{ss:ronT} below for further details.}

-In our next result, we identify models under which we can bound the total variance of $\erm$ by the lower isometry remainder.
-Inspired by the recent paper of \cite{bubeck2023universal}, we assume that $X \sim \PP$ satisfies an isoperimetry condition and that $\cF $ is a robust function class, i.e. $\cF \subset \{ \cX \to \RR: \|f\|_{Lip} = O(1)\}$.
-(A function class all of whose functions are $O(1)$-Lipschitz is often referred to the literature as a ``robust learning architecture.'')